stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

         IV.
 The Scream of the Dead

 The scream of a dead man gave to me that acute and added horror of Dr. Herbert West which harassed the latter years of our companionship.
-It is natural that such a thing as a dead man&rsquo;s scream should give horror, for it is obviously not a pleasing or ordinary occurrence; but I was used to similar experiences, hence suffered on this occasion only because of a particular circumstance.
+It is natural that such a thing as a dead man's scream should give horror, for it is obviously not a pleasing or ordinary occurrence; but I was used to similar experiences, hence suffered on this occasion only because of a particular circumstance.
 And, as I have implied, it was not of the dead man himself that I became afraid.

   Herbert West, whose associate and assistant I was, possessed scientific interests far beyond the usual routine of a village physician.
-That was why, when establishing his practice in Bolton, he had chosen an isolated house near the potter&rsquo;s field.
-Briefly and brutally stated, West&rsquo;s sole absorbing interest was a secret study of the phenomena of life and its cessation, leading toward the reanimation of the dead through injections of an excitant solution.
+That was why, when establishing his practice in Bolton, he had chosen an isolated house near the potter's field.
+Briefly and brutally stated, West's sole absorbing interest was a secret study of the phenomena of life and its cessation, leading toward the reanimation of the dead through injections of an excitant solution.
 For this ghastly experimenting it was necessary to have a constant supply of very fresh human bodies; very fresh because even the least decay hopelessly damaged the brain structure,